digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 #.
 The minimal behavioral guarantees for identity and package services across all ledger implementations.
 The service users can rely on these guarantees, and the implementers must ensure that they hold.

 #.
-Guidelines for service users, explaining how the ledger's topology influences the unspecified part of the behavior.
+Guidelines for service users, explaining how different ledgers handle the unspecified part of the behavior.

 .. _identity-management: